nipy/nipy/doc/devel/tricked_out_emacs.rst

   install pymacs``
 - ropemacs_ - download from link, ``python setup.py install``

-You may need to put the rope stuff into your *system* python path, if you (like me) run into problems with gnome launchers not getting my own pythonpath from ``.bashrc``.
+You may need to make sure your gnome etc sessions have the correct python path settings - for example settings in ``.gnomerc`` as well as the usual ``.bashrc``.

 Make sure you can `import ropemacs` from python (which should drop you into something lispey).
 Add these lines somewhere in your `.emacs` file::